-Dropping tables in a safe way in Ruby on Rails
+Dropping tables, dropping columns and renaming columns in a safe way in Ruby on Rails

 Abhay V Ashokan